 Utility rooms can often be dark and windowless, which is why we love this glass walled design by Masterclass Kitchens.
 The decorative glass means it isn’t completely closed off from the kitchen and dining area, and allows natural light to flood the room.
 Plus, we think it looks great.

-Copy this idea and you'll want to invest in the best quiet washing machine, too.
+Copy this utility room idea and you'll want to invest in the best quiet washing machine, too.

 7. Think ergonomics when you design your utility room